 IS 500 Practices of Vocational Formation.
-Christian practices constitute the Christian life.
-The combined Christian practices of vocational formation, worship, community, and mission facilitate the integration of personal, spiritual, academic, and global formation into the vocational coherence of a Christian leader through reflection, relationships, and practices.
-3500 teaches students a method for integrating resources of theological method into faithful responses to the human condition.
+This course teaches students a method for integrating resources of theological method into faithful responses to the human condition.
 As an integrative course, it explores the identity and practices of Christian vocational formation as a people called, gathered, and sent by God.
 Together, professor and students study and enact historic Christian disciplines necessitated by this distinctive identity (listening, discernment, guidance, lament, rhythms of rest, and stewardship) fashioning them into a Rule of Life that shapes and supports the student's vocation in order to form students who demonstrate capacities to cultivate a theologically reflective practice of Christian discipleship.

 IS 501 Practices of Worship.
-Christian practices constitute the Christian life.
-The combined Christian practices of vocational formation, worship, community, and mission facilitate the integration of personal, spiritual, academic, and global formation into the vocational coherence of a Christian leader through reflection, relationships, and practices.
-3501 is an integrative course that explores the identity and practices of Christian worship and prayer as a people called, gathered, and sent by God.
+This course is an integrative course that explores the identity and practices of Christian worship and prayer as a people called, gathered, and sent by God.
 Together, professor and students study and enact historic Christian disciplines necessitated by this distinctive identity (Sabbath-keeping, confession, praise, communion, enacting the prophetic, gathering & sending, prayer, and reading & proclaiming the Word) in order to form students who demonstrate capacities to cultivate a theologically reflective practice of Christian discipleship.

 IS 502 Practices of Community.
-Christian practices constitute the Christian life.
-The combined Christian practices of vocational formation, worship, community, and mission facilitate the integration of personal, spiritual, academic, and global formation into the vocational coherence of a Christian leader through reflection, relationships, and practices.
-3502 is an integrative course that explores the identity and practices of Christian community as a people called, gathered, and sent by God.
+This course is an integrative course that explores the identity and practices of Christian community as a people called, gathered, and sent by God.
 Together, professor and students study and enact historic Christian disciplines necessitated by this distinctive identity (hospitality, forgiveness, promise-keeping, truth-telling, gratitude, and testimony) in order to form students who demonstrate capacities to cultivate a theologically reflective practice of Christian discipleship.